gabegm/DataEngineering/data-engineering.md

 ## What is a distributed cache?

-A distributed cache supplements a primary database by removing unnecessary presure on it, typically in the form of frequently accessed read data.
+A distributed cache supplements a primary database by removing unnecessary pressure on it, typically in the form of frequently accessed read data.
 In this case, the cache spans multiple servers rather than a single locale.

 ## What are Functional and Non-Functional testing?